Sreenadh1543/microservice/README.md

-# microservice
+# Exploring Micro-services with spring boot

-Build a microservice using spring boot to explore containerization and cloud deployment concepts
+* Build a micro-service using spring boot to explore containerization and cloud deployment concepts